jcdterry/BioTIME_BodySize/Readme.md

 2. Cleans the names assigned to records in BioTIME by cross-referencing with GBIF taxonomic backbone
 3. Gathers trait data for these species from a variety of sources
 4. Conducts the analyses described in the paper
-5. Demonstrates the analytic method used to summarise body-size -community dynamics relationships

-The key functions to calculate $\tau$ as described in the paper are stored in `RankCorrFunc.R`
+The key functions to transform the populaiton data and calculate the slopes as described in the paper are stored in `FitThreeApproaches.R`

 `ExtendedData.rmd` makes additional cosmetic changes to generate the extended data tables and figures.